-If we conduct clinical trials in humans, we face the risk that the use of our drug candidates will result in adverse effects.
-We currently maintain product liability insurance in the amount of \$10.0 million with a \$5,000 deductible per occurrence.
-We cannot predict the possible harms or side effects that may result from our clinical trials.
+The use of our drug candidates in clinical trials may result in adverse effects.
+We currently maintain product liability insurance.
+We cannot predict all the possible harms or adverse effects that may result from our clinical trials.
 We may not have sufficient resources to pay for any liabilities resulting from a claim excluded from, or beyond the limit of, our insurance coverage.